ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 RemoteSpecifier.WithTTL(TTL)
 ~~~

-Calling Listen() on a Preconnection with a multicast group specified on the Remote
+Calling `Listen` on a Preconnection with a multicast group specified on the Remote
-Endpoint will join the multicast group to receive messages.
+Endpoint will join the multicast group to receive Messages.
 This Listener
 will create one Connection for each Remote Endpoint sending to the group,
 with the Local Endpoint set to the group address.
 The set of Connection
 objects created forms a Connection Group.
-The receiving interface can be restricted by passing it as part of the LocalSpecifier or queried through the Message Context on the messages received (see {{msg-ctx}} for further details).
+The receiving interface can be restricted by passing it as part of the LocalSpecifier or queried through the Message Context on the Messages received (see {{msg-ctx}} for further details).

-The following API calls can be used to configure a Preconnection before calling Listen():
+The following API calls can be used to configure a Preconnection before calling `Listen`:

 ~~~
 LocalSpecifier.WithSingleSourceMulticastGroupIPv4(GroupAddress, SourceAddress)